-PROJECT A.3.b: Develop databases of biological and fisheries parameters to support Ecological Risk Assessment and ecosystem models THEME: Data collection GOAL: A. Databas GOAL: A. Database maintenance, preservation, and access TARGET: A.3.
-Stan ndardize and automate data submissions EXECUTION : Data Collection and Database Program, Biology and Ecosystem Program Objectives Develop a comprehensive database of best-available biological and fisheries data to provide key parameters for Ecological Risk Assessment (ERA) and ecosystem models Background The Antigua Convention requires the IATTC to ensure the sustainability of target, associated, and dependent species affected by EPO tuna fisheries, and the ecosystem to which they belong.
+PROJECT A.3.b: Develop databases of biological and fisheries parameters to support Ecological Risk Assessment and ecosystem models THEME: Data collection e maintenance, preservation, and access TARGET: A.3.
+Stan dardize and automate data submissions Collection and Database Program, Biology and Ecosystem Program Objectives Develop a comprehensive database of best-available biological and fisheries data to provide key parameters for Ecological Risk Assessment (ERA) and ecosystem models Background The Antigua Convention requires the IATTC to ensure the sustainability of target, associated, and dependent species affected by EPO tuna fisheries, and the ecosystem to which they belong.
 ERA and ecosystem models, used by IATTC staff to assess the ecological impacts of tuna fisheries in the EPO, require information on biological, physiological and trophodynamic characteristics of thousands of species in the EPO ecosystem.
-A database with the most up-to-date information for impacted species is D.L required to expedite the initial parameterization, or updating, of future models.
+A database with the most up-to-date information for impacted species is required to expedite the initial parameterization, or updating, of future models.
 Relevance for The database will contain data needed for ERAs and ecosystem models, used to management identify and prioritize data collection, mitigation, and/or management measures for vulnerable species.
-Dti The databases could be shared with scientists of CPCs.
-Duration 48 months Workplan and status Jan-Apr 2018: Create a basic database structure ready to be populated with biological parameters and associated literature assurance.
-Status biological parameters and associated literature sources.
-Ongoing: Conduct biological and ecological literature searches for species that interact with EPO fisheries Ongoing: Conduct literature searches for species that interact with EPO fisheries, identify fishery-related susceptibility parameters for bycatch species, create database External Scientists from CPCs interested in contributing to and/or using the databases collaborators Deliverables Comprehensive life history and susceptibility database with fishery-specific information that can be shared with IATTC CPCs for those wishing to develop ERAs for a particular region and/or fishery.
+The databases could be shared with scientists of CPCs.
+Duration 2018-2023 Workplan and status Biological and ecological literature searches for species that have been documented to interact with EPO tuna fisheries Identify fishery related system tibility parameters for byeatch species.
+Identify fishery-related susceptibility parameters for bycatch species Update length-weight relationships and average weight by species to facilitate various staff activities and reporting (e.g., Fishery Status Report).
+External collaborators Scientists from CPCs interested in contributing to and/or using the databases Deliverables Comprehensive life history and susceptibility database with fishery-specific information that can be shared with IATTC CPCs for those wishing to develop ERAs for a particular region and/or fishery.